elixir-lang/elixir/docs/2_diving_in.md

     iex> [?a, ?b, ?c, 1]
     [97,98,99,1]

 Since lists are implemented as linked lists, it means a string represented as list usually takes a lot of space in memory (in ASCII, it would be one byte for each character and another byte to point to the next character).
-For this reason, binary (double-quoted) strings is preferred unless you want to explicitly iterate over the string as a list.
+For this reason, binary (double-quoted) strings are preferred unless you want to explicitly iterate over the string as a list.

-Currently Elixir does not ship with any library for doing string manipulation, but this will be amended soon.
+Currently, Elixir does not ship with any library for doing string manipulation, but this will be amended soon.

 ## 2.3 Calling Erlang functions

 Elixir's plans is to provide a small standard library responsible for handling most basic structures (lists, ordered dicts, strings and so forth) and IO.
 That said, complex applications will require the developer to use Erlang's libraries.

 Erlang ships with a group of libraries called OTP (Open Telecom Platform).
 Besides an standard library, OTP provides several facilities to build OTP applications with supervisors that are robust, distributed and fault-tolerant.
-Invoking those libraries from Elixir is quite straight-forward, for example, we can call the [function `flatten` from the module `lists`](www.erlang.org/doc/man/lists.html) as follow:
+Invoking those libraries from Elixir is quite straight-forward, for example, we can call the [function `flatten` from the module `lists`](http://www.erlang.org/doc/man/lists.html#flatten-1) as follows:

     iex> Erlang.lists.flatten [1,[2],3]
     [1,2,3]